SafeG3Ar/gid-planner/README.md

 - Assist with implementing dashboard functionality with Anna
 - Manage Collections
 - More Default Data: Tasks, User Profiles, etc.

-Glen:
-- Assist with implementing Calender API and lists if needed
-- Assist with implementing Task Form if needed
-- Managing collections
-- Assisting with functionality if needed
-- Continue to implement Iroh dynamic testing
-- Make sure Admin is able to view all users in the application.

 Angela:
 - Make UI adjustments to forms/components